 - Unrelated-party loans (e.g. bank loans) guaranteed by a related party are not considered related-party loans for thin capitalisation purposes.
 If, however, a bank provides a back-to-back loan to a Czech entity where the loan is provided to the bank by a related party, such a bank loan to the Czech entity is considered a related-party loan.

 ATAD interest stripping rules

 The EU ATAD rules limiting deductibility of interest expenses have been implemented on top of the other rules (such as thin capitalisation).
-The ATAD interest deductibility rules apply to all interest expenses, i.e. on borrowing from related and unrelated parties.
-The ATAD test applies only to the interest expenses that successfully passed all other tax deductibility tests - that means that the ATAD rules can result in an additional amount of the interest expenses being disallowed.
+The ATAD interest deductibility rules apply to all interest expenses (i.e. on borrowing from related and unrelated parties).
+The ATAD test applies only to the interest expenses that successfully passed all other tax deductibility tests, which means that the ATAD rules can result in an additional amount of the interest expenses being disallowed.

 whichever is higher.

 The borrowing costs include various types of interest-like expenses, such as actual interest expenses, expenses that are similar to interest, deemed interest expenses included in hedging instruments, interest element included in the financial leasing costs, interest capitalised in the value of assets and subsequently included in tax depreciation, and foreign exchange costs related to interest.